WailanTirajoh/laravel-pint-auto-format/README.md

 - **Automatic formatting**: The extension runs Laravel Pint on the file whenever you save or format code.
 - **Simple setup**: Just install Laravel Pint, and you're good to go!

-> **Tip**: You can view a demonstration of the formatter in action by adding an animated GIF or screenshot of your code being auto-formatted.

 ## Requirements

 Before using this extension, you need to install Laravel Pint in your project: